 “Fiber is the indigestible part of a carbohydrate that helps pull toxins and cholesterol out of our bodies, promotes good bowel function, slows down digestion, and supports blood sugar levels,” explains Abigail Rapaport, a New York City-based registered dietitian.

 There are two types of fiber: soluble and insoluble, and each plays different, yet important, roles in your body.
 Soluble fiber dissolves in water and can help lower cholesterol and blood sugar levels.
 Oatmeal, beans, nuts, and apples are all sources of soluble fiber.
 Insoluble fiber does not dissolve in water but helps move food through your digestive system.
 Whole grains, carrots, cucumbers, brown rice, and legumes are all healthy food sources of insoluble fiber.
 Many foods actually contain both soluble and insoluble fiber, though.
+Keep scrolling to learn the best high-fiber foods.

 One serving of chia seeds, which is about two tablespoons (or an ounce), is packed with nearly ten grams of fiber.
 Chia seeds are also full of protein, antioxidants, omega-3 fatty acids, calcium, magnesium, and other important nutrients.
 With little taste but a whole lot of texture, it’s easy to sprinkle chia seeds on yogurt, toast, smoothies, and oatmeal, Even better?
 Combine them with your favorite milk alternative to make chia seed pudding.